-Neither the investigator nor the decisionmaker will consider:
+Neither the investigation nor the decisionmaker will consider:

-- Incidents not directly related to the possible violation, unless they evidence a pattern. - The general character of the parties, except the credibility of the parties relating to the allegations and investigation.
+- Incidents not directly related to the possible violation, unless they evidence a pattern. - The character of the parties.

 In cases where Gateway is the respondent in a pattern or practice case, the investigative report may not include all the elements listed in this section.